 Coffee, black gold, 'poison of choice'.
 Whatever you call it, it is the world's second most popular non-water beverage (second only to all forms of tea combined) and consumed world-wide.

 Coffee can be seen as a nutritional product as it is a mixture of many nutriceutical compounds that all have individual purposes.
 Coffee can also exert effects like any supplement or drug and rival some of them in potency.
 It is not just an inert food product, coffee is a supplement.

-Frequently Asked Questions
+Frequently Asked Questions about Coffee

 The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects coffee has on your body, and how strong these effects are.

 |Grade||Level of Evidence [show legend]|

 |Robust research conducted with repeated double-blind clinical trials|

 |Multiple studies where at least two are double-blind and placebo controlled|

 Level of Evidence